Enjoy Travel to Japan!

 Frequently Asked Questions

-A. A typical walking visit is about 60–90 minutes.
-If you first grasp how the different groups are positioned on the map, you can reduce backtracking.
-For photos, starting with the less-crowded groups can make it easier to avoid people in your shots.
-Taking a quick photo of the on-site signboards also makes it easier to confirm the route during your visit.
+A. Around 60 to 90 minutes is a good guide for the walk.
+First checking the site map and understanding where each group is helps reduce backtracking.
+For photos, starting with the less crowded groups makes it easier to avoid people in your shots.
+Taking one photo of the local guide board also makes it easier to check the route during your visit.

-A. You can still visit on rainy days, but slopes and stone steps can be slippery.
-A rain jacket is safer than an umbrella because it keeps both hands free, and it also helps keep your camera drier.
-If you feel unsteady on your feet, choosing the handrail side and walking slowly is safer.
+A. You can still visit in the rain, but the slopes and stone steps can be slippery.
+A rain jacket is safer than an umbrella because it keeps both hands free and also helps protect your camera from getting wet.
+If you feel unsure on your feet, choosing the handrail side and walking slowly is safer.

 Nearby Recommended Spots